 Sculpture, Drawing, Art Theory

 M.A.
 Trinity College

 Jim Zingarelli has been teaching at Gordon since 1996.
-His primary work as an artist and teacher lies in the area of sculpture, notably stone carving, working in marble, granite, and limestone.
-His current work deals with issues surrounding world hunger and has traveled to Honduras, South Africa, and Morocco in an effort to create an art of public service within the global community.
+His primary work as an artist and teacher lies in the area of sculpture, notably stone carving, working in marble, granite and limestone.
+His current work deals with issues surrounding world hunger and he has traveled to Honduras, South Africa, and Morocco in an effort to create an art of public service within the global community.
 He exhibits his sculpture and paintings in several venues.
 His work is represented by the Pepper Gallery in Boston.